NaveenJoshua/github-slideshow/_posts/0000-01-02-NaveenJoshua.md

 layout: slide
 title: "Welcome to our NaveenJoshua slide!"
 ---
 This is NAVEEN JOSHUA's Slide.
-It should be good.
+It should be good.:TOTO:
 Use the left arrow to go back!